lpld/tf-calculator/README.md

-Playing a little with typeclasses and final tagless pattern.
+Playing a little with Scala typeclasses and tagless final pattern.